Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Practical Implementation

 \subsection{Order Constraints}

 In ordinal regression problems, the threshold parameters should be ordered, i.e., $\theta_1 \leq \theta_2 \leq \cdots \leq \theta_{K-1}$~\citep{pedregosa:consistency}.
-Here, we introduce a simple trick to constrain the threshold parameters $\btheta$ by adding the following term:
+Here, we introduce a simple trick to constrain the threshold parameters $\btheta$ by adding the term

 where $\mu \geq 0$ is a regularization parameter for the order constraints.
 We show that this simple trick works well in the experiments.
 In fact, even without any regularization term on $\btheta$, we empirically observed that the values of threshold constraints $\btheta$ are usually ordered.
-This observation suggests that the order constraints are not difficult to satisfy for the solution of the optimization problem.
-This threshold regularization scheme is based on the idea of the log-barrier method~\citep{boyd2004convex}, in which we impose a high cost to the objective function when $\theta_{i+1} - \theta_i\ (i=1,\ldots,K-2)$ are close to $0$.
+This observation suggests that the order constraints are not difficult to satisfy when optimizing $\empRiskSEMI$.
+This threshold regularization scheme is based on the idea of the log-barrier method~\citep{boyd2004convex}, in which we impose a high cost $-\log(-c(\btheta))$ to the objective function for an inequality constraint $c(\btheta) \le 0$ for $c:\Theta \rightarrow \R$.
+However, only using $-\log (\theta_{i+1} - \theta_i)$ may lead to the following two problems.
+First, the algorithm may make $\theta_{i+1} - \theta_i$ large more than necessary while $\theta_{i+1} - \theta_i \ge 0$ is only required.
+Second, the function $-\log(\theta_{i+1} - \theta_i)$ becomes negative if $\theta_{i+1} - \theta_i > 1$.
+This may cause an overall risk to be arbitrarily negative by making $\theta_{i+1} - \theta_i$ larger, and cause instability in the optimization procedure when combining it with the empirical version of~\eqref{eq:ssl-or-surrogate-risk}.
+As a result, we further introduce $\max\{0,\cdot\}$ in~\eqref{eq:order-constraints} to mitigate these problems.

-Here, we investigate the objective function when the linear-in-parameter model $f(\x) = \bw^\top \bphi(\x)$ is employed as $f$, where $\bw \in \R^b$ is a parameter and $\bphi: \R^d \rightarrow \R^b$ is a basis function.
-We assume that the bias parameter is included in $\bw$.
-Then, our next theorem states a sufficient condition to guarantee that, for a certain task surrogate loss function, the optimization problem is convex with respect to both the model and order constrains parameters. \begin{theorem} Let $C_\ell$ be a positive constant.
-If the AT loss $\psi_\AT (\balpha, y)$ is adopted as the task surrogate loss, and the binary surrogate loss $\ell(z)$ is convex and satisfies
+Here, we investigate the objective function when the linear-in-parameter model $f(\x) = \bw^\top \bphi(\x)$ is employed as $f$.
+Our next theorem states a sufficient condition to guarantee that, for a certain task surrogate loss function, the optimization problem is convex with respect to both the model and order constraints parameters. \begin{theorem} Let $C_\ell$ be a positive constant.
+If the AT or LS losses are adopted as the task surrogate loss, and the binary surrogate loss $\ell(z)$ is convex and satisfies